ray-project/ray/doc/source/ray-observability/user-guides/profiling.md

 You may run into permission errors when using py-spy in the docker containers.
 To fix the issue:

 - if you start Ray manually in a Docker container, follow the `py-spy documentation`_ to resolve it.
-- if you are a KubeRay user, follow the :ref:`guide to configure KubeRay <kuberay-pyspy-integration>` and resolve it.
+- if you are a KubeRay user, follow the {ref}`guide to configure KubeRay <kuberay-pyspy-integration>` and resolve it.
 :::

 Here are the {ref}`steps to use py-spy with Ray and Ray Dashboard <observability-debug-hangs>`.